marcinhlybin/prometheus-barman-exporter/README.md

 ## Ansible role

-In ansible-role you can find Ansible role for installing barman-exporter.
+In `ansible-barman-exporter` directory you can find Ansible role for installing barman-exporter.
 Copy it to `roles/monitoring/barman-exporter` and add to you playbooks:

 ```
 # prometheus.yml